dfki-ric/movement_primitives/README.md

 ## Install Library

 This library requires Python 3.6 or later and pip is recommended for the installation.
+In the following instructions we assume that the command `python` refers to Python 3.

 I recommend to install the library via pip in editable mode:

 ```
-pip install -e .[all]
+python -m pip install -e .[all]
 ```

 If you don't want to have all dependencies installed, just omit `[all]`.